 Virus filtration uses a membrane barrier to retain virus particles.
 It is a size-based removal method which uses a specifically designed polymeric membrane to retain virus particles on the surface and within the pores of the membrane.
 The critical performance parameters are typically the log reduction value (LRV) and the throughput.
 These parameters may be affected by many interacting factors such as viral load, protein concentration, presence of foulants, pressure, operating flux, ionic strength and stop start interruptions.
-Selecting and validating a virus filter appropriate for the expected range of conditions, is therefore, very important.
+Selecting and validating a filter for viruses appropriate for the expected range of conditions, is therefore, very important.

-Pall Biotech has developed simple to use and robust products for different challenges.
+Pall has developed simple to use and robust products for different challenges.
 For the requirements of plasma processing, Pegasus™ SV4 and Ultipor® VF Grade DV20 filter have the best fit with the typical process design space; whereas for the demands of mAb processing, Pegasus Prime filters in combination with Pegasus Protect filters provide the best solution over a wide range of conditions.
 Both options are available in either cartridge format for integration into traditional stainless-steel processing lines, or capsule format, which may be integrated with pre-sterilized single-use manifolds.

 Virus Filtration for mAb Processes